 Neurodiversity is a concept that’s been around for a while.
 In a nutshell, it means that brain differences are just that: differences.
 So conditions like

 Learn more about neurodiversity and what it can mean for your child.

-that there are some differences between kids with learning and attention issues and their peers.
+that there are some differences between kids with learning and thinking differences and their peers.
 Those differences appear in how the brain is “wired” and how it functions to support thinking and learning.

 Judy Singer came up with the term neurodiversity in the late 1990s.
 Singer, a sociologist on the autism spectrum, rejected the idea that people with autism were disabled.

 Singer believed their brains simply worked differently from other people’s.
 The term was quickly embraced by activists in the autism community and beyond.
 Advocates have used it to fight stigma and promote

 The movement emphasizes that the goal shouldn’t be to “cure” people whose brain works differently.
 The goal is to embrace them as part of the mainstream.
 And that means providing needed support so they can fully participate as members of the community.

-Neurodiversity and Learning and Attention Issues
+Neurodiversity and learning and thinking differences

 to remove barriers to learning.
 The goal is to give all students, of all abilities, equal opportunities to succeed.

-Differences vs. Disabilities
+Differences vs. disabilities

 Acknowledging disabilities has other benefits, too:

-- It makes it clear they have challenges that require support.
+It makes it clear they have challenges that require support.

-- It encourages research funding for these issues.
+It encourages research funding for these issues.

 That’s why it’s important to recognize both differences and disabilities.
 Each one can help kids find their own path to success.